only .99 cents. No internet required. Some like to listen and learn and not just read.

 A: Soldiers entered or re-entered in the ABCP after pregnancy will be considered first-time entries into the program.

 86. Para 3-16 What happens if a Soldier is hospitalized for 30 continuous days or more?

-A: Soldiers will be exempt from the standards for the duration of the hospitalization and the recovery period as specified by their profile, not to exceed 90 days from discharge from the hospital
+A: Soldiers will be exempt during the recovery period specified by their profile, not to exceed 90 days from discharge from the hospital.

 87. App B-1 Where is the weight for height table listed in Appendix B?

 88. App B-1 Where is body fat standards listed in Appendix B?